jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis-18.md

 {{< /r >}}

-And he said, If I find there forty and five, I will not destroy [it. ]{18:29} And he spake unto him yet again, and said, Peradventure there shall be forty found there.
-And he said, I will not do [it] for forty’s sake. {18:30} And he said [unto him,] Oh let not the Lord be angry, and I will speak:
+And he said, If I find there forty and five, I will not destroy [it. ]

-Peradventure there shall thirty be found there.
+{18:29} And he spake unto him yet again, and said, if there are 40 found there.
+And he said, I will not do [it] for forty’s sake. {18:30} And he said [unto him,] Oh let not the Lord be angry, and I will speak: if there shall thirty be found there.
 And he said, I will not do [it,] if I find thirty there. {18:31} And he said, Behold now, I have taken upon me to speak unto the Lord:
 Peradventure there shall be twenty found there.
 And he said,